Drew Louis

 Andrew Louis Klemm (born March 28, 2000), known professionally as Drew Louis (/djru 'luɪs/droo-_-LOO-iss), is an American record producer, singer, and songwriter.
-He has worked with Bonnie McKee, Yena, Vincint, Trixie Mattel, Jillian Rossi, A Twink and a Redhead, Bijou, Trinity the Tuck, Kylie Sonique Love, The Gospellers, and more.
+He has written and produced songs for Jennifer Lopez, Trixie Mattel, Bonnie McKee, A Twink and a Redhead, Trisha Paytas, Yena, Vincint, Jillian Rossi, Matt Rogers, Bijou, Trinity the Tuck, The Gospellers, and more.

 Career

 Louis's professional musical career began while studying at the Los Angeles College of Music, where he met K-pop and J-pop singer-songwriter Mayu Wakisaka.
 In 2021, Louis and Wakisaka co-wrote "Loving Out Loud" for The Gospellers.
 They then co-wrote "Vacay" & "Lxxk 2 U" for Yena's debut mini-album Smiley, as well as the title track of her third mini-album Good Morning in 2024.

-Louis released his single "Love So Right" in June 2023.
-Earmilk described it as "...[A] nostalgic pop single... with an anthemic sing-a-long worthy chorus...".
-In Billboard Argentina, Louis stated that the song was mainly inspired by his love of pop music from the 2010s.
 In October 2023, Louis was awarded the Music Forward LGBTQ+ Emerging Artist Award by Live Nation.

 In May 2023, Drew produced the titular single for the Drag Isn't Dangerous digital fundraiser.
 In November 2023, Louis executive produced and co-wrote Trinity Ruins Christmas: The Musical with Trinity the Tuck.
-The cast featured multiple past Drag Race contestants.
 He then produced "My Kitty" for Amanda Tori Meating, which premiered on RuPaul's Drag Race Season 16 in January 2024.
 In an interview with Wonderland in February 2024, Louis announced that he was executive producing Trinity the Tuck's dark-pop album Sinematic.
 He told Notion that the album was inspired by their shared love of The Pussycat Dolls and Britney Spears.

-In June 2024, Louis co-wrote and produced Grant & Ash’s debut viral single “A Twink and a Redhead”, and went on to executive produce their debut EP A Twink and a Redhead.
+In 2024, Louis discovered influencer duo Grant & Ash, and co-wrote and produced their debut viral single "A Twink and a Redhead".
 "A Twink and a Redhead" was nominated for the 2025 Queerties Anthem award.
-He then produced and co-wrote a Christmas single for Jillian Rossi titled "Ms. Claus" in November 2024.
+He went on to executive produce their self-titled debut EP A Twink and a Redhead.

 In January 2025, he wrote and produced three songs for the debut episodes of RuPaul's Drag Race Season 17.
-In April 2025, Louis produced on the remix of RuPaul’s “Supermodel (You Better Work)” by Trixie Mattel & Vincint.
+In April 2025, Louis produced on the remix of RuPaul’s "Supermodel (You Better Work)" by Trixie Mattel & Vincint.
 They subsequently performed it at Coachella 2025.
 In April 2025, he started the process of co-writing and producing the music for Retrograde The Musical alongside Nick Laughlin, Richard C. Walter, and Jesse Saint John.
-In October 2025, Louis collaborated with Jesse Saint John and Bonnie McKee on "Libra (Fairest of Them All)".
+In October 2025, Louis collaborated with Bonnie McKee on "Libra (Fairest of Them All)".

+In January 2026, Drew co-produced a remix of "Play" by Jennifer Lopez with Trixie Mattel.